I Had Passive Suicidal Ideation. Here’s What Everyone Should Know

 How can I manage passively suicidal thoughts?

 Seeking therapy is a crucial step.
-Passively suicidal thoughts should be discussed openly with a professional to ensure they’re not trivialized or normalized, but processed in a way that’s conducive to wellbeing, Reidenberg says.
+Passively suicidal thoughts should be discussed openly with a professional to ensure they’re not trivialised or normalised, but processed in a way that’s conducive to wellbeing, Reidenberg says.
 Talk therapy can serve as a place of refuge.
 A space to breathe and get some perspective, and to sort through our most challenging and confusing experiences.

 A therapist may also suggest making lifestyle changes.
 Some people may find medication, such as antidepressants, helpful as well.
 Everyone’s treatment path will look different; the first step is simply asking for help.